The Cornerstone – Our Primary Logo

 - The sub-brand’s specific Graphic Guide is adhered to.

 All units are encouraged to use the sub-brand lock-up in place of unit logos.
 Usage and placement must follow the Cornerstone Guidelines.
+The Cornerstone of the lock-up should never be replaced by the identifier.
+The word mark of the lock-up may not be placed in other positions around the Cornerstone.
 Several lock-up templates have been developed to meet the varied needs of University of Guelph sub-brands and are available in three colour formats: black and red, all black and reverse (white).

 Colleges, Campuses and Central Units/Services/Directorates